lschierer/RUT/packages/luke/20060830/a-note-for-the-ccd-kids.md

 ---

-title: A note for the CCD kids
+title: "A note for the CCD kids"
 date: 2006-08-30 15:33:13
 tags:
   -  morality-religion